Cameron McEvoy

 Cameron McEvoy (born 13 May 1994) is an Australian competitive swimmer who represented his country at the 2012, 2016, 2020 and 2024 Summer Olympics.
-He is the reigning Olympic champion in the men's 50m freestyle, and also the first Australian man to win an Olympic medal in the event.
+He is the reigning Olympic champion in the men's 50 m freestyle, and is also the first Australian man to win an Olympic medal in the event.
+He is the world record holder in the long course 50 m freestyle.